Benefits of PMOs adopting an Agile approach

 Portfolio Management supports companies in choosing projects and programs that represent primary investments for their business.

-To sum up, the Agile approach provides a unique theme for how to view and plan the future of an organization, starting from the portfolio level down to the project level.
+To sum up, the Agile approach provides a unique theme for viewing and planning an organization’s future, from the portfolio level down to the project level.

 Similar Content: